OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 > [!NOTE]
 > You may have noticed that there's no button to invoke the settings dialog.
 Instead, the add-in will check whether it has been configured at runtime when the user invokes the add-in (by choosing either the **Insert default gist** button or the **Insert gist** button).
 If the add-in has not yet been configured, the settings dialog will prompt the user to configure before proceeding.

-## Implement a UI-less button that executes a function
+## Implement a UI-less button that invokes a function

 TODO
 We'll start with the **Insert default gist** button.
 This button simply invokes a JavaScript function in the function file rather than open a task pane.
 This kind of button is referred to as a UI-less button.